darrelclute/darrelclute.github.io/data/Professional/site-redisgn-workflow.rst

 me.

-My last post I partially wrote out in reStructuredText_ before publishing just to ensure that I could start building my new workflwo.
+My last post I partially wrote out in reStructuredText_ before publishing just to ensure that I could start building my new workflow.
 I knew that I wanted to have my posts and such stored in Git_ as I have gotten quite used to it being part of many of my other workflows.
 With also being a Python_ user for my programming I completed a few quick Google searches and found Pelican_.